Maritime Academy Trust

 Beyond Maths No Problem

-Teachers work with senior leaders and the NCETM Maths Mastery Specialist to ensure that the quality of teaching is consistent.
-Alongside our Maths No Problem approach, we build in opportunities for all children to stretch their mathematical thinking and mental arithmetic even further.
-Across years 1 to 6, we have been introducing ‘Number Talks’, a focused approach to developing children’s mental arithmetic and confidence with applying a wider range of strategies.
+Teachers work with senior leaders and the NCETM Maths Mastery Specialist to ensure consistent teaching quality.
+Alongside our Maths No Problem approach, we build opportunities for all children to stretch their mathematical thinking and mental arithmetic further.
+Across years 1 to 6, we have been introducing ‘Number Talks’, a focused approach to developing children’s mental arithmetic and confidence by applying a more comprehensive range of strategies.

-We also use a range of tools and platforms to develop fluency with number, such as:
+We also use a range of tools and platforms to develop fluency with numbers, such as:

-• IXL - used effectively to target maths topics for homework
+- IXL - used effectively to target maths topics for homework and class lessons

-• Hit The Button - online app/game that develops their times tables and number bonds
+- Hit The Button - an online app/game that develops their times tables and number bonds

 No Child Left Behind

 We aim to have all our children make progress together and differentiate using a multitude of techniques, not by mathematical content.
-Whether our teachers use sharp questioning or move from concrete, pictorial and abstract the aim is the same: no child is left behind.
-We spend more time on fewer topics and focus teaching on using mathematical principles found in the NC.
-We ensure all of our children are exposed to complex and rich tasks within every concept through precisely selected activities to support them at their point of learning.
+Whether our teachers use sharp questioning or move from concrete, pictorial and abstract, the aim is the same: no child is left behind.
+Over the past three years, 93% of our Year 6 pupils reached the national standard in Maths.
+We ensure all our children are exposed to complex and rich tasks within every concept through precisely selected activities to support them at their learning point.

 Finding out more

-If you have any questions regarding maths teaching at Nightingale, please come and speak to Mr Gardner, maths lead, and he will endeavour to help.
+If you have any questions regarding maths teaching at Nightingale or wish to visit one of our open mornings, please speak to Mr Rogerson, the maths lead, who will endeavour to help.